The common service functions are:

 It is not that the existing devices and sensors are not going to work, they will coexist because all of them are not going to be changed.
 We must have a coexistence of non-standardised entities and the standardised entities.
 While we are promoting standardisation, we are saying standardisation should be there, so standard oneM2M devices would be there, non-standard would be there.
 They will be categorised as devices, they definitely would have to talk through some service provider.

 Now applications will be there in the form of application service providers and they will all be driven by policies.
 The policies would be like KYC policies, regulations, licensing, privacy, security and this policy will actually drive all of them.
 And the governing body also will be driven by the policy.

 So, this particular governing body then on will actually talk to the service providers, the devices and applications in order to get the metadata (data about the data and not the data itself as the data might be encrypted) out of all these entities to be able to make informed decision and the policies in order to cater to the citizens in a far better way than it is being done today.

-For futureproof ITS-telematics-tolling/”>ITS application infrastructure, these are the essential entities.
+For future proof ITS application infrastructure, these are the essential entities.
 The architecture shall be standardised and futureproof, it shall promote interoperability, it shall be possible to share data amongst verticals and authenticated devices & applications shall be permitted to communicate and security shall be an integral component of the architecture.